9. File Uploads and Document Processing¶

 - text/plain

-Add the extra to pyproject.toml and reinstall:
+Add the files extra to pyproject.toml under [project.optional-dependencies],

 Step 2: Test the endpoint locally